Cherry Ice Cream Cake Recipe

 - 2 tablespoons butter

 - 1 package (11 ounces) milk chocolate chips

 - 2 pints cherry or cherry vanilla ice cream, softened, divided

 - In a small saucepan, heat cream and butter over low heat until butter is melted; remove from the heat.
 Add chips; let stand for 1 minute.
 Whisk until sauce is smooth.
 Stir in vanilla.
 Cool for 30 minutes, stirring occasionally.

-- Meanwhile, line the bottom and sides of a 9-in. x 5-in. loaf pan with plastic wrap.
+- Meanwhile, line the bottom and sides of a 9x5-in. loaf pan with plastic wrap.
 Spread 1 pint cherry ice cream into prepared pan; sprinkle with 1 cup cookie crumbs.
 Top with vanilla ice cream.
-Freeze for 20 minutes or until firm.
+Freeze 20 minutes or until firm.

 - Remove dessert from freezer 10 minutes before serving.
 Using plastic wrap, remove dessert from pan; discard plastic wrap.
 Press remaining cookie crumbs into sides.
 Using a serrated knife, cut into 12 slices.
 Warm reserved sauce in a microwave; serve with ice cream cake.
 Yield: 12 servings (1-1/4 cups sauce).

 Enjoy this recipe with a sweet white wine such as Moscato or a sweet Riesling.